MadRiver44/wdi/unit04/w10_d05/lecture/ruby/readme.md

 ### Exercise Review

+## Questions

+* What are Ruby's 5 main data types?
+* Describe the difference between what is truthy/falsey in Ruby vs JavaScript?
+* How would you add a key / value pair to an existing hash?

 ## Methods - If Time Permits...

 * As stated before, everything in Ruby is an object so there is no distinction in this language between functions and methods.
 Under the hood, even seemingly stand-alone functions are in fact associated with an object.
 The convention, however, is to call these methods.